 When an individual is rewarded for a specific Stimulus-Response pattern, he is conditioned to react.
 The unique aspect of operant conditioning by Frederic Skinner compared to previous types of behaviorism (for example: or connectionism) is that the individual may emit responses rather than only eliciting a reaction because of an external stimulus.

-What is Skinner's Positive Reinforcement Theory?
+Skinner's Positive Reinforcement Theory Explained

 Skinner's positive reinforcement theory states that behaviors followed by pleasant consequences are more likely to be repeated.
 This involves adding a desirable stimulus immediately after a behavior occurs, such as giving praise, rewards, or privileges when students demonstrate desired behaviors.
 The key is that the reinforcement must be meaningful to the individual and delivered consistently to strengthen the behavior.